noplacenoaddress/RNMnetwork/Part 4 - My experience/7 - fatal randomness.md

 I'll try to explain better what is exactly the arguments Vatican related, but esoteric is touched and I don't want to fall on them like all others the websites speaking about this system do.

+They say that my Machine, but I don't know where it is, what kind of system is and who host it, it's identify by the number 9.

 ### Bergolo fraction of Cortemilia, Italy

 ![Bergolo](../Images/0121ga26.jpg)